arp242/arp242.net/_posts/2010-05-14-Run_multiple_services_on_one_port_and_use_PF's_overload_to_switch_between_them.markdown

 It took me some time to realize that if no service is running on port 80 the connection attempt will time out and the 3-way handshake is not completed.

-You can use Python to start a simple webserver that does nothing.
+You can use Python to start a simple web server that does nothing.

 	#!/usr/bin/env python